$L^2$-Gradient Flows of Spectral Functionals

-In this section we will collect the main properties of $\FF$, according to the setting presented in Section 2.A--2.E.
-We will eventually discuss a further important consequence of \eqref{eq:29} of Section 2.F. \begin{lemma}[Weak continuity and coerciveness of $\FF$] For every $\eta>\theta$ the function $\FF_\eta:=\FF+\frac\eta2|\cdot|^2$ is weakly lower semicontinuous and there exists a constant $S(\eta)\ge 0$ such that
+In this section we will collect the main properties of the functional $\FF$ from~\eqref{eq:13}, according to the setting presented in Section 2.A--2.E.
+We will eventually discuss a further important consequence of \eqref{eq:29} from Section 2.F. \begin{lemma}[Weak continuity and coercivity of $\FF$] For every $\eta>\theta$ the function $\FF_\eta:=\FF+\frac\eta2|\cdot|^2$ is weakly lower semicontinuous and there exists a constant $S(\eta)\ge 0$ such that

-in particular the sublevels of $\FF_\eta$ are bounded (thus weakly compact) in $\Hilb$.\\ For every $a\ge 0$ there exists $c=c(a)$ such that if $|V|\le a$ and $\FF(V)\le a$ then $V\in \Kc c$.\\ In particular for every $\tau>0$ such that $\tau\theta<1$ and every $V\in \Hilb$ the functional $\Phi(\tau,V;\cdot):\Hilb\to \R\cup\{+\infty\}$
+in particular the sublevels of $\FF_\eta$ are bounded (thus weakly compact) in $\Hilb$.\\ For every $a\ge 0$ there exists $c=c(a)>0$ such that if $|V|\le a$ and $\FF(V)\le a$ then $V\in \Kc c$.\\ In particular for every $\tau>0$ such that $\tau\theta<1$ and every $V\in \Hilb$ the functional $\Phi(\tau,V;\cdot):\Hilb\to \R\cup\{+\infty\}$

 has a minimizer. \end{lemma} \begin{proof} By \eqref{eq:65} and the fact that

 we obtain

 with $A_1:=A(1+\J |\lambda_{\rm min}|)$.
 Since the function $V\mapsto -A_1\sigma_{\J,c_o}(V)$ is convex, finite, and continuous in $\K $ thanks to the representation \eqref{eq:72}, it is bounded from below by an affine function, so that there exists a constant $A_2>0$ such that